AlexanderLazar/alexanderlazar.github.io/research.markdown

 pubs:
     - title:   "On the q-Enumeration of Barely Set-Valued Plane Partitions and Linear Extensions"
       author:  "S. Hopkins, A. Lazar, S. Linusson"
-      #journal: "European Journal of Combinatorics"
+      journal: "European Journal of Combinatorics"
-      #year:    "2021"
+      year:    "to appear"
       url:     "https://arxiv.org/abs/2106.07418"
-      note:    "to appear in European Journal of Combinatorics"

     - title:   "Ferrers Graphs, D-Permutations, and Surjective Staircases"
       author:  "A. Lazar"